WHERE WE COME FROM

 Developed by the founders during several years of research at ETH and University of Zurich, the innovation at the core of our company focuses on manufacturing methods of hydrogel materials.

-Ectica Technologies is a founder-owned spin-off company of the Laboratory of Biosensors and Bioelectronics headed by Prof. János Vörös (ETH Zurich) and of the Laboratory of Cell and Tissue Engineering headed by Martin Ehrbar (University of Zurich and University Hospital Zurich).
+Ectica Technologies is a privately owned spin-off company of the Laboratory of Biosensors and Bioelectronics headed by Prof. János Vörös (ETH Zurich) and of the Laboratory of Cell and Tissue Engineering headed by Martin Ehrbar (University of Zurich and University Hospital Zurich).

 OUR CORE TECHNOLOGIES